Long-time Freeness in the Kicked Top: Modeling Chaos: Kicked Top, full ETH and Free Probability

 If the vanishing of free cumulants in Eq.~\eqref{free_def} holds only up to a certain order $n$, then $A$ and $B$ are termed \emph{asymptotically $n$-free}.
 Important examples of free variables can be found in random matrix theory \cite{voiculescu1991limit, mingo2017free}, specifically when considering randomly rotated deterministic matrices $B$ and $A^U = U^{\dagger}AU$.
 When $U$ is sampled from the Haar ensemble, $A^U$ and $B$ are asymptotically free \cite{mingo2017free}.
-If $U$ is sampled from an $n$-design (an ensemble of unitaries that approximates the Haar measure up to order $n$), then $A^U$ and $B$ are asymptotically $n$-free \cite{fava2021hydrodynamic}. \\
+If $U$ is sampled from an $n$-design (an ensemble of unitaries reproducing moments of the Haar measure up to order $n$), then $A^U$ and $B$ are asymptotically $n$-free \cite{fava2021hydrodynamic}, though the converse is not generally true; the precise relation between approximate designs and approximate freeness remains an active area of research~\cite{dowling2025free}. \\

-Notably, chaotic time evolution leads to arbitrary asymptotically $n$-freeness of physical observables at long-times, in the limit of diverging system sizes.
-While this holds for random matrices \cite{cipolloni2022thermalisation}, it can also be derived for generic many-body Hamiltonians as a consequence of the Eigenstate Thermalization Hypothesis \cite{fava2023designs}.
-For quantum observables $\hat{A}(t)$ and $\hat{B}$ satisfying ETH, the infinite-time average of their mixed free cumulants vanishes:
+The definition of freeness naturally leads to the question of whether chaotic time evolution results in asymptotic $n$-freeness of physical observables at long times, in the thermodynamic limit.
+Such a behaviour would suggest that chaotic time evolution at infinite times is as effective as a $n$-design in inducing freeness among observables.
+While this holds for random matrices \cite{cipolloni2022thermalisation}, it shall follow for generic many-body Hamiltonians as a consequence on the Eigenstate Thermalization Hypothesis \cite{fava2023designs}.
+Indeed, for quantum observables $\hat{A}(t)$ and $\hat{B}$ satisfying ETH, the infinite-time average of their mixed free cumulants vanishes with the Hilbert-space dimension, when taking into account finite-size effects:

-This result is derived using i) the ETH, which expresses free cumulants as sums of simple loops, and ii) a no-resonance condition between eigenvalues\footnote{The ETH free cumulant in Eq.~\eqref{identcum} is given by sums of simple loops over distinct indices.
-Hence its time-average selects only terms satisfying $\sum_{i=1}^mE_{\alpha_i}=\sum_{i=1}^m E_{\beta_i}$, where $m$ indicates the number of times that $\hat A(t)$ and $\hat B$ are alternating.
-The non-resonance condition implies that such equality is satisfied only if the set $\{\alpha_i\}$ is a permutation of the set $\{\beta_i \}$.
-Since the sum is only over distinct indices, this implies that the time average vanishes.}, believed to hold generically in non-integrable systems \cite{srednicki1999approach, linden2009quantum}.
-This suggests that chaotic time evolution at infinite times is as effective as an $n$-design in inducing freeness among observables.